stefanraath3/mishka-bday-quest/docs/game-design-document.md

 ## 8. Future Development Roadmap

 - **Interactive Objects:** Add kinky dungeon props and personalized easter eggs to the first chamber to enhance exploration and storytelling.
-- **Progression System:** Build the framework for a multi-chamber maze, allowing for a sequence of puzzles.
 - **Sound Design:**
-  - **SFX:** Footsteps, torch crackling, key collection chime, door grinding open.
+  - **SFX:** Footsteps (with reverb for the large chamber), torch crackling, key collection chime, door grinding open.
-  - **Ambiance:** Low, ambient dungeon sounds.
+  - **Ambiance:** Low, ambient dungeon sounds with echoes.
 - **Particle Effects:** Add magical sparkles to the key, smoke/embers from torches, and dust effects.
+- **Second Chamber:** Fully design and implement the next puzzle chamber.